Alps Hiking: Switzerland, Italy & France

 - If you have physical activity concerns or tour pace questions, please visit our Help Center or give us call at 617-619-1679.
 We’re here to help!

-This tour includes various modes of transportation, including cable-cars, mini-vans and private buses.
+This tour includes various modes of transportation, including cable-cars, mini-vans, private taxis and private buses.

 - Round-trip train rides between Täsch and Zermatt are included on tour.